Asaf Avidan: 1980–2006: Early life and career

-Asaf Avidan was born on 23 March 1980 in Jerusalem to diplomats for the Israeli Foreign Office.
-He spent four years of his childhood in Jamaica, attending The Priory School, and also grew up in New York.
+Asaf Avidan was born in Jerusalem.
 Avidan's grandparents emigrated from Romania to Israel.
+He spent 4 years of his youth in Jamaica.

 He completed mandatory army service in the Israel Defense Forces, and studied animation at Jerusalem's Bezalel Academy of Arts and Design, with his final project short film "Find Love Now" winning an award at the Haifa Film Festival that year.
 Subsequently, Avidan moved to Tel Aviv and worked as an animator.

-In 2006, after breaking up with his long-time girlfriend, he moved back to Jerusalem, desiring to pursue a music career; this resulted in his debut and sole extended play (EP) Now That You're Leaving (2006).
+In 2006, after breaking up with his long-time girlfriend, he moved back to Jerusalem, releasing his first EP Now That You're Leaving later that year.